 Show 46 – Convergence of Art, Technology & Healthcare; Malaria No More

-In the first part of the show. presenter Russell Goldsmith spoke with Zuleika Burnett, Executive Director for Creative and Innovation at Havas Life Medicom and Body Architect, Lucy McRae, who had presented together on the Inspiration Stage at the Festival, probing healthcare frontiers through convergence of art, technology and health.
+In the first interview from Cannes Lions, Russell Goldsmith spoke with Zuleika Burnett, Executive Director for Creative and Innovation at Havas Life Medicom and Body Architect, Lucy McRae, who had presented together on the Inspiration Stage at the Festival, probing healthcare frontiers through convergence of art, technology and health.

-Their talk covered three key aspects: vulnerability, serendipity and exquisite risk.
+Their Cannes Lions talk covered three key aspects: vulnerability, serendipity and exquisite risk.